 The contest came down to a mano a mano duel between Skywalker and Dr. J. After the preliminaries, everyone knew it would.
 Skywalker led off with the world's first double-pump reverse 360° dunk, provoking a primal scream from every man, woman, child and popcorn vendor in the arena.
 The prodigious feat would have stood up in any dunk contest held ever since—that is, every dunk contest that didn't include Dr. J.

 Then he blasted off.
 His Afro was so big it was blowing!
-Palming the read, white and blue globe as easily as if it were a ping pong ball, he hit the free throw line, went airborne like he'd just been shot out of an enormous slingshot, and just kept soaring until he reached high up over his high then threw that baby down.
+Palming the read, white and blue globe as easily as if it were a ping pong ball, he hit the free throw line, went airborne like he'd just been shot out of an enormous slingshot, and just kept on soaring, finally reaching high up over his head to slam that baby down.

 Gasps of disbelief.

-Roar of approval from the same home crowd desperately pulling for Skywalker to win.
+Delayed roars of appreciation from the same home crowd desperately pulling for Skywalker to win.

 ...
 I stop replaying highlight dunks and reinhabit the body I'd left in the Meditation Hall― just in time to catch the last candle flicker out and die.
 Freed from the conceptual, I turn to the practical.
 Me.
 Pamela.
 A stirring pas de deux in Room 509.
 At Beat Central, the force has been consistently with me.
 That's what I'd really come for, wasn't it?
 But, no. Not meant to be.
 At least not tonight.
 Something or other about kids, colds, temperatures.
 Further attempts at warming international relations would have to wait.